kmarcie/mkhud/README.md

 16:10 - Yes.
 Everything should work for the most part.
 There are some offsets in other resolutions, unfortunately.
 But they aren't very noticeable.

-4:3 - As of right now, no. I will work on supporting 4:3 soon.
+4:3 - Yes.
+Everything should work for the most part.
+There are some offsets in other resolutions, unfortunately.
+But they aren't very noticeable.

 To-Do
 ---------